stadium-software/spinners/README.md

 ## Page Setup: Full-Page Spinner
 1. Drag a *Container* control to a page
 2. Add the class "stadium-custom-spinner" to the control's classes property
-3. Add the class "spinner-type-1" to the control's classes property (or any other number between 1 and 9)
+3. Add the class "spinner-type-1" to the control's classes property (or any other number from 1 and 9)
 4. Set the *Container's* *Visibility* property to "false" to hide the spinner
 5. Set the *Container's* *Visibility* property to "true" to show the spinner